zhaobenny/bz-cogs/aiuser/README.md

 Third party models may have undesirable results!
 (I tested this [one](https://huggingface.co/mindrage/Manticore-13B-Chat-Pyg-Guanaco-GGML) and the results are decent-ish)

-You may also want to set custom parameters (per server).
+Bot owners may also want to set custom parameters (per server).
 See:
 ```
 [p]aiuser response parameters
 ```